WolframResearch/LibraryLinkUtilities/docs/other/cmake_utilities.rst

 	file, optionally verifies contents, installs to the user paclet directory and run tests.

 	.. warning::
-		For this function to work, *install* target must be built beforehand and wolframscript from Mathematica v12.1 or later must be available.
+		For this function to work, *install* target must be built beforehand and wolframscript from Wolfram Language v12.1 or later must be available.

 	**Arguments:**